siberianfox/tinygwiki/Developer-Notes-Additional.md

 Rules for writing a continuation task:

 * A continuation is a pair of routines.
-The first is the outer routine, the second the continuation or callback. for an example see mp_dwell() and _exec_dwell() in planner.c. mp_dwell() is called when the dwell is first queued. _exec_dwell() is the callback which is executed every time the dwell time expires (every 1 ms).
+The first is the outer routine, the second the continuation or callback.
+For an example see ar_arc() and ar_arc_callback() in plan_arc.c.
 * The main routine is called first and should never block.
 It may have function arguments.
 It performs all initial actions and typically sets up a static structure (singleton) to hold data that is needed by the continuation routine.
-The main routine should end by returning a uint8_t TG_OK or an error code.
+The main routine should end by returning STAT_OK or a STAT_xxxx error code.
 * The continuation task is a callback that is permanently registered (OK, installed) at the right level of the blocking heirarchy in the tg_controller loop; where it will be called repeatedly by the controller.
 The continuation cannot have input args - all necessary data must be available in the static struct (or by some other means).
 * Continuations should be coded as state machines.
 See the homing cycle or the aline execution routines as examples.
 Common states used by most machines include: OFF, NEW, or RUN.
- * OFF means take no action (return NOOP).
+ * OFF means take no action (return STAT_NOOP).
  * NEW is the the state on initial entry after the main routine.
 This may be used to perform any further initialization at the continuation level.
  * RUN is a catch-all for simple routines.
-More complex state&nbsp;machines may have numerous other states.
+More complex state machines may have numerous other states.
 * The continuation must return the following codes and may return additional codes to indicate various exception conditions:
- * TG_NOOP: No operation occurred.
+ * STAT_NOOP: No operation occurred.
 This is the usual return from an OFF state.
 All continuations must be callable with no effect when they are OFF (as they are called repeatedly by the controller whether or not they are active).
- * TG_EAGAIN: The continuation is blocked or still processing.
+ * STAT_EAGAIN: The continuation is blocked or still processing.
 This one is really important.
-As long as the continuation still has work to do it must return TG_EAGAIN.
+As long as the continuation still has work to do it must return STAT_EAGAIN.
 Returning eagain causes the tg_controller dispatcher to restart the controller loop from the beginning, skipping all later routines.
 This enables hierarchical blocking to be performed.
 The later routines will not be run until the blocking conditions at the lower-level are removed.
- * TG_OK; The continuation task has completed - i.e. it has just transitioned to OFF.
-TG_OK should only be returned only once.
-The next state will be OFF, which will return NOOP.
+ * STAT_OK: The continuation task has completed - i.e. it has just transitioned to OFF.
+STAT_OK should only be returned only once.
+The next state will be OFF, which will return STAT_NOOP.
- * TG_COMPLETE: This additional state is used for nesting state machines such as the homing cycle.
-The lower-level routines called by a parent will return TG_EAGAIN until they are done, then they return TG_OK.
+ * STAT_COMPLETE: This additional state is used for nesting state machines such as the homing cycle.
+The lower-level routines called by a parent will return STAT_EAGAIN until they are done, then they return STAT_OK.
 The return codes from the continuation should be trapped by a wrapper routine that manages the parent and child returns.
-When the parent REALLY wants to return it sends the wrapper TG_COMPLETE, which is translated to an OK for the parent routine.<br>
+When the parent REALLY wants to return it sends the wrapper STAT_COMPLETE, which is translated to STAT_OK by the parent routine.
+ * STAT_xxxx: Error returns.
+See tinyg.h for definitions.

 ## Canonical Machine
 The canonical machine provides an interface layer to machining and related functions.
 It implements the NIST RS274NGC canonical machining functions (more or less).
 Some functions have been added, some not implemented, and some of the calling conventions are different.
 The canonical machine normalizes all coordinates and parameters to internal representation, keeps the Gcode model state, and makes calls to the planning and cycle layers for actual movement.